AmaDara Ship Review

 To ensure your cruise along the Mekong is as relaxing as it is enjoyable, AmaDara features a host of public rooms in which to pass the time.
 A full fitness center compliments the sun deck and swimming pool high atop Sadec Deck, and a comfortable lounge and bar area are located just one deck below.
 A forward facing lounge and library can also be found on this deck.

-Finally, a reception area and gift shop give way to the beautifully decorated Mekong Restaurant.
-AmaDara features a second restuarant called Fusion.
+There is also a reception area and gift shop, and a beautifully decorated Mekong Restaurant.
+AmaDara features a second restaurant, called The Chef’s Table Restaurant.

 River Cruisers Should Know!